Milky oats slushies

 4. Chill.

-We used to blend the slushies but now just enjoy them with the blocks; the KISS principle.
+We used to blend the slushies but now just enjoy them with the blocks of ice; the KISS principle.

 Gardeners have such an advantage in life.
-This oats milk slushy is really only for those who love to get their fingers grubby.
+This milky oats slushie is really only for those who love to get their fingers grubby.
 A small patch of different grains in the garden is the very easiest part; they grow like weeds and need zero attention.

 Growing milky oats is a breeze.
-One can purchase the dried green pods.
+One can purchase the dried green pods; if you have lots of money jingling in your pocket demanding to be spent.

 Mature oats plants.